sleeyax/aternos-discord-bot/README.md

 You can use docker compose to spin up a local MongoDB database as well (only recommended for development though):

 `docker-compose up -d`

+See [scripts](./scripts/docker) for a production-ready installation script that does most of the Docker setup for you on a Linux VPS.

 #### Kubernetes
 Deployment to a kubernetes cluster is also supported.